bitsnbytez/zombieDefense/README.md

 Purpose:
 ========
-This started out as an office challenge that spawned into something more...
+This started out as an office challenge that spawned into a mini game of sorts...

 A simple little game that can distract your attention from the mondane world where zombies are not yet a threat.
 Could also serve as a training simulator for the upcoming zombie apocolypse.